6 Tips for Big Wedding Style on a Real-World Budget

 Skip the favors

-“Omitting the favors can easily save you at least $200, and no one really misses them,” says Sarah Trotter, owner of Lasting Impressions Weddings and Event Coordination, Minnetonka, Minn.
+“Omitting the favors can easily save you at least $200, and no one really misses them,” says Sarah Trotter, owner of Lasting Impressions Weddings and Event Coordination, Minnetonka, Minnesota.
 If, however, it is really important to you to provide an extra treat for your guests, Trotter suggests going with a multi-use option, such as using personalized gourmet candy bars or cookies for the escort cards or place cards.

 Take advantage of larger tables